jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 ### Leverage Nutanix Self-Service (Calm) UI to Deploy MongoDB on NKE

+___

-Calm would be leveraged to deploy a dedicated Karbon Production Cluster with the Nutanix CSI Driver, and subsequently deploy the MongoDB Enterprise Operator as a means to configure MongoDB custom resources - such as MongoDB, OpsManager and Users overall.
+`Nutanix Calm` would be leveraged to deploy a dedicated Karbon Production Cluster with the Nutanix CSI Driver, and subsequently deploy the MongoDB Enterprise Operator as a means to configure MongoDB custom resources - such as MongoDB, OpsManager and Users overall.

+The `MongoDB Enterprise Operator` enables easy deploy of the following applications into Kubernetes clusters:

+`MongoDB` - Replica Sets, Sharded Clusters and Standalones - with authentication, TLS and many more options.
+`Ops Manager` - our enterprise management, monitoring and backup platform for MongoDB.
+The Operator can install and manage Ops Manager in Kubernetes for you.
+Ops Manager can manage MongoDB instances both inside and outside Kubernetes.

 ![high-level-overview](../../images/high-level-overview.png)

+By Leveraging `NCM/Calm`, you'll have the ability to provide end users the `Self-Service` ability to easily:

+- Provision Karbon Cluster in highly customized scenario to ensure production readiness and full compliance with customer standards (i.e., security policies, ingress, image registries, limits/quotas, etc.).
+- Curate Kubernetes Applications (along with MongoDB Operator) to fully include all customer specific requirements (i.e., naming standards, persistent storage layout, etc.).
+- Incorporate all internal runbook procedures required to properly manage the Full Lifecycle of Provisioning, Managing, Operating and Decommission any environment.
+- Integration with Service Management Portals such as `ServiceNow` for improved asset / incident management workflows.

-By Leveraging NKE/Karbon, you'll have the ability to easily:
+By Leveraging `NKE/Karbon`, you'll have the ability to easily:

 - Provision Highly Availabile Production Clusters with Nutanix CSI Driver Auto-Provisioned
 - Upgrade Kubernetes Clusters and underlying Node OS